782618297/io_scene_scs/Shader-type:-dif.spec.oclu.add.env.md

-Same as [[shader type: dif.spec.oclu]] with extra environment reflection.
+Same as [[shader type: dif.spec.oclu]] with additional reflection pass and texture.